 There’s nothing more satisfying than passing on the gift of well-being.
 Spa management will allow you to up-skill, and progress in the Beauty & Wellness industry.
 Take the next step in your journey and discover how you can find success in spa management.

 Now enrolling for April study.

 well as heaps of like minded students”

 This course offers a combination of 100% online coursework, with 18 hours of in-spa work experience.
 Online classwork consists of 2 x 1 hour (minimum) webinars per week.

 The program runs over 12 to 24 months.
 Duration is dependent on individual and workplace training arrangements.

 This program requires 18 hours of in-spa work experience, completed in 3 x 6 hours shifts. endota Wellness College supports students through the process of finding work placement.

 This program is VET Student Loans approved.
-Payment plans – allowing you to pay your tuition fees in installments and by specified due dates – are available.
+Payment plans – allowing you to pay your tuition fees in instalments and by specified due dates – are available.
 This training is delivered with Victorian and Commonwealth Government funding.
 Eligibility criteria apply.
 The student tuition fees as published are subject to change given individual circumstances at enrolment.

 Intake & Holidays